Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 TCU Stats and Trends

-- This season, the Horned Frogs are winless against the spread when entering a game as an underdog of 3 points or more.
+- So far this year TCU has one win against the spread.

-- TCU's games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).
+- The Horned Frogs have yet to cover the spread this season when underdogs by 3 points or more.

-- TCU is 1-4 against the spread and 3-3 overall when the team notches more than 24.6 points.
+- TCU's games this year have hit the over four times in six opportunities (66.7%).

-- In games that TCU picks up more than 349.9 yards, the team is 1-5 against the spread and 3-4 overall.
+- TCU is 1-4 against the spread and 3-3 overall when the team records more than 24.6 points.

-- This year the Horned Frogs have turned the ball over 10 times, two more than the Wildcats' takeaways (8).
+- In games that TCU churns out over 349.9 yards, the team is 1-5 against the spread and 3-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.